Barrow A.F.C.: Return to the Football League (2020–)

-During pre-season, manager Ian Evatt departed for newly relegated Bolton Wanderers and was replaced by David Dunn.
+During preseason, manager Ian Evatt departed for newly relegated Bolton Wanderers and was replaced by David Dunn.
 Barrow's first Football League game in 48 years resulted in a 1–1 draw with Stevenage at Holker Street.
-The Bluebirds finally won at their 9th attempt in the league, with a 4–2 win at Mansfield Town.
-After 22 matches, the last 9 without a win, and with the team 21st in the table, Dunn was sacked on 13 December 2020.
+The Bluebirds finally won at their ninth attempt in the league, with a 4–2 win at Mansfield Town.
+After 22 matches, the last nine without a win, and with the team 21st in the table, Dunn was sacked on 13 December 2020.
 Following Dunn's dismissal, assistant manager Rob Kelly was appointed as caretaker manager.
 Michael Jolley was named as the new manager on 23 December 2020.
-However, on 21 February 2021, after 7 games in charge, Barrow parted company with Jolley.
+However, on 21 February 2021, after seven games in charge, Barrow parted with Jolley.
 Following the departure of Jolley, assistant boss Kelly was once again named as Barrow's caretaker manager, this time until the end of the season.
 Kelly saw an upturn of form and on 27 April 2021, with two matches remaining, Barrow secured their Football League status for the following season with a 2–0 win at Forest Green Rovers.
 At the end of the season, Kelly chose not to remain as manager on a permanent basis and left the club.
-On May 28, 2021, former Forest Green Rovers manager Mark Cooper was appointed as manager.
+On 28 May 2021, Mark Cooper was appointed as manager.
 On 24 August 2021, Barrow hosted Premier League side Aston Villa in an EFL Cup second round tie, losing 6–0.
 In 2021–22, Barrow finished in 22nd place.
 In May 2022, Pete Wild was appointed as the new manager.
+Under Wild, Barrow's league performance improved, finishing ninth in the 2022–23 season.

+At the end of the 2023–24 season, Wild departed the club after Barrow had finished one point outside of the play-off positions.
+On 31 May 2024, Stephen Clemence was announced as Wild's successor on a two-year deal, but, with the club 17th in League Two, was sacked eight months later in January 2025 and replaced by Andy Whing.